Day 10 – Elk Ridge to Leadville – Segment 8

 During the process I happen to meet two cyclists pulling trailers, touring Colorado and going on to Wyoming or Utah.
 They haven’t decided which way to turn yet.
 One of them is from Vermont, and we talk about The Long Trail.
 I touch on what of I know of Utah and Wyoming, hoping to aid in their decision – both wonderful destinations.
 Fun.

-Re-packed and walking downtown, I stop in the local outfitter, pick up a fuel canister, and ask for directions to the hostel.
+After I’m all packed with fresh food at Safeway I walk downtown.
+There I stop at the local outfitter, pick up a fuel canister, and ask for directions to the hostel.

 Looking around town and getting a first impression, it takes approximately one second for me to decide that I like the place.
 I knew that I would… Leadville is downright cool, and all that a trail town should be.